RoPieee/roon-on-wine/README.md

 * winecfg
 * wget

+With respect to the version of Wine... this is a 'hit-and-miss'.
+For now it seems you need a (64-bit) Wine version below or equal to 5.11.
+In general this means that if you choose to install what's known as 'wine stable' you're on the safe side.

 To install Roon just clone or download this reposity and run <code>./install.sh</code>

 Be patient, installing the necessary componens for Wine can take a time.
 Don't be scared of the messages that flood the console.
 Take a coffee and wait...